-In identify general tendencies in reporting on security issues in the UK between January 2010 and April 2013, we will now compare the three above analysed debates.
-In the British press, each topic represents different patterns - various sets of actors were involved in each debate, different types of interaction among these actors took place and, most importantly, the intensity of the debates varied.
-Overall, journalists played the most important role in all three debates - in the body scanner debate they led the debate by a wide margin, with advocacy groups and politicians placing a distant second.
-In the CCTV debate, a much smaller gap existed between journalists, who led, and politicians and police.
-The exception to this pattern is the Stuxnet debate, where experts replaced journalists as the dominant actor.
-However, journalists were still the second most common actor, followed by the state institutions in a distant third.
+In order to identify general tendencies in reporting on security issues in the UK between January 2010 and April 2013, we will now compare the three above analyzed debates.
+In the British press, each topic represents different patterns - various sets of actors were involved in each debate, different types of interaction among these actors took place and most importantly, the intensity of the debates varied.
+Overall journalists played the most important role in all three debates - in the body scanner debate they were followed with a significant gap by advocacy groups and politicians; in the CCTV debate, journalists were followed with a significantly smaller gap by politicians and police.
+The exception to this pattern is the Stuxnet debate, where experts replaced journalists as the dominant actor, followed by journalists and with a significant gap by the state institutions.

-The main themes of the debates also varied.
-The body scanner articles' main topics were the legality of introducing such a security measure.
-This was mainly debated in terms of privacy rights, but interestingly the question was also raised about whether or not the scanners violate child pornography laws.
-Last but not least, health issues related to the scanners were also raised.
-Opinions about the introduction of body scanners varied among the actors involved.
-Politicians pushed for the introduction of the new scanners, which ought to provide additional security and reduce terrorist threats.
-On the other hand, civil rights advocacy groups rejected the body scanners, arguing that the scanners violated privacy laws.
-There was a dynamic and intense debate between these two kinds of actors on the subject of privacy and the breach of human rights in terms of "leaving citizens alone" as discussed in the background section.
+In terms of the main themes of the debates, these also varied - the body scanner articles' main topics were the legality of introducing such a security measure - in terms of privacy rights, but interestingly question was also raised whether or not the scanners violate child pornography laws.
+Last but not least, health issues related to the scanners were raised.
+The positions to the introduction of body scanner varied among the actors involved - politicians were pushing for the introduction of the new scanners, which ought to provide additional security and reduce terrorist threats.
+On the contrary, civil rights advocacy groups were rejecting the body scanners using arguing that the scanners violated privacy laws.
+There was a dynamic and intense debate between these two types of actors on the subject of privacy and the breach of human rights in terms of "leaving citizens alone" as discussed in the background section.

-In articles discussing CCTV, the main topics were several instances of the inappropriate use of CCTV, Britain's movement towards becoming a surveillance society, the dangers new technology poses to privacy, and changing rules and regulations about the use of CCTV.
+In articles discussing CCTV, the main topics were several instances of inappropriate use of CCTV, Britain's movement towards becoming a surveillance society, the dangers to privacy of new technology, and changing rules and regulations about the use of CCTV.
 The CCTV debate was significantly more substantive than the body scanner debate.
-The most important issue was the misleading of the public in the case where cameras were installed for anti-terrorism purposes, but said to be for crimeprevention.
+Major The Xanadu of surveillance: Report on security perceptions in the British online medial version 1.0 | page 44/55 issue was misleading of the public in the case when cameras to be used for anti-terrorism purposes were installed, but claimed to be for crimeprevention purposes.
 This fact was discovered by The Guardian, which continuously addresses this issue.
-Aside of journalists and politicians, civil rights groups were also involved in this debate.
-Another exchange took place between journalists, civil rights groups, and city councils in debate regarding the installation of CCTV in taxis.
-Aside of these two themes, the rest of the CCTV articles involve significantly less debate and less disagreement.
+In this debate aside of journalists and politicians, civil rights groups were also involved.
+Another exchange took place between journalists, civil rights groups and city council in debate regarding the installation of CCTV in taxis.
+Aside of these two themes, the rest of CCTV articles involves significantly less debate and less disagreement.
 The most agreement is found in the articles about Britain becoming a surveillance state and the dangers of newer technology.
-The actors here are the government and civil rights groups, who both seem to be aware of the dangers of excessive surveillance and move to enact new legislation to regulate its use.
+The actors here are the government and civil rights groups, who seem to be jointly aware of the dangers of excessive surveillance and move to enact new legislation to regulate its use.